 The number of white blood cells usually increases steadily and returns to normal before your next chemotherapy.
 You will have a blood test before having more chemotherapy.
 If your white blood cells are still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding

-Pemetrexed can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You may need to have a platelet transfusion if your platelet count is low.
+Premetexed can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

-Pemetrexed can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Pemetrexed can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Loss of appetite

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth and/or dentures morning and night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluids.